-Getting started in trading Contracts For Difference is relatively easy but, whenever a great deal of risk is involved, new traders should take the time to research the potential advantages and drawbacks that will inevitably be experienced once real money is committed to the market.
-This should not be considered discouraging but, like anything else, there are many factors that should be understood before opening and funding a CFD account.
+Getting started with CFDs is relatively easy but, whenever a risk is involved, new traders should take the time to research the potential advantages and drawbacks that will inevitably be experienced once real money is committed to the market.
+This should not be considered discouraging but, as with other forms of speculation, the risks should be understood before opening and funding a CFD account.

-There are many different brokers available now and investors have a wide variety options available that are tailored to suit your individual needs.
+There are many different CFD providers now and you have a wide variety of available options tailored to your individual needs.
 We recommend you start with a CFD demo account, which simulates live trading conditions but does not risk real money.
 Once your strategies have been tested and you feel comfortable risking real money, you can start with a funded live CFD account.

 What is margin trading and leverage?

 Margin trading allows traders to use collateral capital to fund a larger-value trade.
 This is also called ‘leveraging’ a CFD position.
-The benefit of this type of trading is that it allows investors to control a larger number of CFD shares with the same amount of initial capital.
+The benefit of this type of trading is that it allows investors to control a larger CFD position size with the same amount of initial capital.
 All of the gains (and losses) that are accrued using the enhanced trade size belong to the trader.

 One key point to remember, especially for beginner traders, is that the margin, the initial trade funding, must be kept intact.
 If the leveraged position moves in an unanticipated direction, the losses will be magnified and a larger percentage of your trading account will be at risk.
-If your account size drops below your margin level, all trades will be closed (at a loss).
-To prevent this from occurring, traders can use stop-loss orders to limit their risk on individual positions.
-With InterTrader.com all positions have a (non-guaranteed) stop order attached automatically.
-More: Risk protection.
+To help prevent unmanageable losses, InterTrader allows you to place a stop-loss order on any position, although you should bear in mind that stops are not guaranteed and may be subject to slippage and market gaps.

-One of the biggest factors involved when choosing a CFD broker is the dealing charge, i.e. the fees (commissions) charged when trades are put in place.
-Another factor is broker liquidity, as a broker that lacks sufficient liquidity could potentially prevent a trader from exiting a position at the preferred time.
-To find the right broker, traders should ask the following questions before funding an account:
+One of the biggest factors involved when choosing a CFD provider is the dealing charge.
+Does the provider charge a commission per trade or are charges included in the dealing spread?
+Another factor is liquidity, as a CFD provider that lacks sufficient liquidity could potentially prevent a trader from exiting a position at the preferred time.
+To find the right provider, traders should ask the following questions before funding an account:

 - How much interest is charged when long CFD positions are held overnight?